 Writing in 1971, historian Paul Carter declared that A History of the Warfare of Science with Theology in Christendom did as much as any other published work “toward routing orthodoxy in the name of science.”
 The question whether (or how much) religion and science stand in enmity continues to be subject of debate today.
 Accommodationists including the late evolutionary biologist Stephen Jay Gould have argued that religion and science occupy non-overlapping magisteria (Gould’s phrase, sometimes denoted by the acronym NOMA) and so do not conflict; freethinkers and other reformers tend to maintain that the "military metaphor" for religion’s stance toward science remains accurate.
 Andrew Dickson White stands, however inadvertently, as one of the most effective and influential advocates for unbelief.

+Other Freethinking Champions of Science.
 Other freethinkers sought scientific knowledge and championed research for its own sake.
 One such was Geneva philanthropist and partly closeted freethinker William Smith.
-Smith supported various woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) events in the Geneva area, made the largest single gift toward the purchase of an atheist “revival tent” by minister-turned-freethinker Charles B. Reynolds, and gave his community a grand opera house that still serves as Geneva’s premier performing-arts venue.
+Smith supported various woman's suffrage events in the Geneva area (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
+He also made the largest single gift toward the purchase of an atheist “revival tent” by minister-turned-freethinker Charles B. Reynolds, and gave his community a grand opera house that still serves as Geneva’s premier performing-arts venue.
 But he also funded—and built—an astronomical observatory, at which astronomer William R. Brooks made significant discoveries of comets.
 And of course, in 1906 he founded the William Smith College for Women, a pioneering institution of higher education that offered women the same broad liberal education normally offered only to men.
 (The campus’s first custom-erected building was the Smith Hall of Science, opened in 1907.)
 William Smith College endures today as a coordinate component of Hobart and William Smith Colleges.

 One ironic note: the forerunner of Hobart College, the institution’s other coordinate component, was attended by Andrew Dickson White as an undergraduate.
 He intensely disliked his 1849 freshman year at what was then Geneva College.
 In his autobiography he described the college as rowdy and unscholarly, and cited his bad experiences there as a motive for his desire to provide a superior model of education at Cornell.